dalepartridge/SANH_BGCsetup/README.md

 ## Lateral Boundary Condtions
 *create_OBC.sh*

-Create OBC conditions using data from CMEMS (Monthly averages of nitrate, phosphate, silicate and oxygen from GLOBAL_REANALYSIS_BIO_001_029), https://resources.marine.copernicus.eu/?option=com_csw&view=details&product_id=GLOBAL_REANALYSIS_BIO_001_029
+Lateral boundary conditions are provided using monthly climatological data, with DIC and Total Alkalinity provided by GLODAP, and nutrients (nitrate, phosphate, silicate and oxygen) provided by World Ocean Atlas (WOA).
+- For WOA data the monthly fields are available down to a maximum depth of 800m, whilst their annual dataset contains data down to depth of 5500m.
+To achieve both a full depth profile and keep the seasonal variability, the annual fields below 800m have been added to the monthly records before extracting the boundary forcings.
+- GLODAP data is available as an annual field.
+To enable seasonal variability we assume that DIC/Alkalinity seasonality is driven by biogeochemical processes only.
+Therefore approximate seasonal fields can be defined in terms of nitrate anomalies, making use of the the Redfield ratio to convert from nitrogen to carbon for DIC

 ## Surface Conditions
 *create_SBC.sh*

 Create surface boundary conditions using data from:
 - Ocean Color Climate Change Initiative (Filled climatology of the Gelbstoff absorption coefficient), http://www.esa-oceancolour-cci.org
-- University of Minnesota (Global wet and dry Nitrogen deposition provided for the years 1984-1986, 1994-1996, 2004-2006, and 2014-2016), https://conservancy.umn.edu/handle/11299/197613
+- Wet and Dry Nitrogen deposition https://data.isimip.org/
 - CMIP5 (pCO2 data under scenario RCP8.5), https://www.iiasa.ac.at/web-apps/tnt/RcpDb/

 ## Rivers
 *create_RIV.sh*

-River nitrate, phosphate and silicate provided through GLOBALNEWS with the physical river values.This script adds the additional fields for Oxygen, DIC and TAlk based on:
+River nitrate, phosphate and silicate provided through GLOBALNEWS with the physical river values, along with fields for DOM and POM.
+DOM take up is estimated to be 25%, and POM is around 35%.
+This script also adds the additional fields for Oxygen, DIC and TAlk based on:
 - Oxygen values are calculate at saturation using surface air temperature and the formula provided here https://www.waterontheweb.org/under/waterquality/oxygen.html
 - TAlk assumed to be a constant value of 1500 mmol/m3, based upon GEMS/GLORI project
 - DIC calculated from carbonate equilibruum equation found in the ERSEM carbonate module (ICALC=4) using surface air temperature, pCO2, TAlk above and salinity at zero.